440 FW 3

 D. Regional SAC offices, Resident Agent-in-Charge (RAC) offices, and other OLE field offices must maintain an acceptable telephone answering service or its equivalent, so that callers can leave messages for later action.
 The SAC has the option of using a "24-hour duty agent system" within the Region or at specific field offices if circumstances warrant it.

 3.6 What are the requirements for notification when Service special agents are on official travel?
 When Service special agents in OLE go on official travel, they should give their supervisor an itinerary (in advance, if possible).
 When agents on duty are away from the office at other times, they should make arrangements so that their supervisor is able to contact them, unless compelling circumstances dictate otherwise (for example, undercover work, remote locations).

 3.7 What are the requirements for notification when Service special agents are on annual leave?

 A. When possible, we avoid calling agents who are on annual leave back for duty, but we will do so under emergency circumstances when we need additional personnel to respond to incidents.

 B. Special agents on annual leave should provide contact information to their supervisor.

 C. Special agents should notify their supervisor when personal travel affects their availability for duty.
 When on extended travel, they should give an itinerary and contact information to their supervisor.

 For information on the content of this chapter, contact the Office of Law Enforcement.
-For additional information about this Web page, contact Krista Holloway in the Division of Policy and Directives Management, at Krista_Holloway@fws.gov.
+For additional information about this Web page, contact Krista Bibb in the Division of Policy and Directives Management, at Krista_Bibb@fws.gov.